PacktPublishing/Learning-Java-11/README.md

 Anyone working with previous versions of Java will also benefit from this course
 ### Technical Requirements
 This course has the following software requirements:<br/>
-This course has the following software requirements:
+This course has the following software requirements:<br/>
-●	IntelliJ IDEA – Version 2018.3.3
+●	IntelliJ IDEA – Version 2018.3.3<br/>
-●	Java – Version 11
+●	Java – Version 11<br/>

-This course has been tested on the following system configuration:
+This course has been tested on the following system configuration:<br/>
-●	OS: macOS
+●	OS: macOS<br/>
-●	Processor: 3.1 GHz Intel Core i7
+●	Processor: 3.1 GHz Intel Core i7<br/>
-●	Memory: 4GB
+●	Memory: 4GB<br/>
-●	Hard Disk Space: 200MB
+●	Hard Disk Space: 200MB<br/>

 ## Related Products